-In contrast to the concept of barriers to competition, the MAA – since the original antitrust legislation of 1992 – established the concept of ‘barriers to entry’, which, according to article 59 of the MAA, is one of the elements that must be analysed to determine substantial power in the relevant market.
+In contrast to the concept of barriers to competition, the concept of ‘barriers to entry’ has existed since the original antitrust legislation was introduced in 1992.
+According to Article 59 of the MAA, the concept is one of the elements that must be analysed to determine substantial power in the relevant market.

-In comparison with barriers to competition, article 7 of the Regulatory Provisions contains an illustrative list of those elements or acts that may be considered barriers to entry.
+In comparison with barriers to competition, Article 7 of the Regulatory Provisions contains an illustrative list of elements or acts that may be considered barriers to entry.

-Under the Constitutional Reform, the procedures processed by the antitrust authorities may only be reviewed by constitutional appeal, which will be heard by the specialist antitrust judges and courts, and only those handled by COFECE may be subject to suspension, since the First Collegiate Circuit Court in Administrative Matters, Specialised in Economic Competition, Broadcasting and Telecommunications ruled that the aforementioned rule established in the Constitution expressly for COFECE could not be applied to the IFT by analogy.
-In addition, only if companies are punished with fines or divestiture of assets, rights or shares will the resolution be implemented pending resolution of the appeal.
-Finally, only the resolutions that terminate the proceedings and regard violations committed in the resolution, and fines imposed within the process or during the procedure, may be appealed.
+Under the Constitutional Amendment, procedures processed by the antitrust authorities may only be reviewed by constitutional appeal; these are heard by the specialist antitrust courts, and only those handled by COFECE may be subject to suspension, since the First Collegiate Circuit Court in Administrative Matters, Specialised in Economic Competition, Broadcasting and Telecommunications ruled that the aforementioned rule established in the Constitution expressly for COFECE could not be applied to the IFT by analogy.
+Only decisions that terminate the proceedings and those that impose fines or divestiture of assets, rights or shares can be appealed.

 Enforcement and sanctions